-- Take part in a reduced assessment for our graduate Leadership Development Programme
+- Take part in a reduced development for our graduate Leadership Development Programme

 - Develop skills in public speaking, teamwork, time management and decision-making.

-- Guaranteed attendance at an assessment centre for our Brand Manager Programme (provided you meet the criteria).
+- Guaranteed attendance at a development centre for our Brand Manager Programme (provided you meet the criteria).